Unity-Technologies/com.unity.multiplayer.docs/tools/runtime-stats-monitor.md

 In addition to the settings above that allow the RNSM to be included/excluded in development and release builds independently, the RNSM can be forcibly enabled in all builds by defining the symbol UNITY_MP_TOOLS_NET_STATS_MONITOR_IMPLEMENTATION_ENABLED under Project Settings > Player > Other Settings > Scripting Define Symbols.
 This option takes precedence over the options mentioned above to exclude the RNSM from development builds.

-## Generating Test Data

-To generate test data to display in the RNSM if your project does not already have a Netcode For Game Objects (NGO) Network Manager that is networking with clients, you may do the following:

-Define UNITY_MP_TOOLS_DEV under Project Settings > Player > Scripting Define Symbols.
-Create a new object.
-Attach either the “Test Data Generator Component” to this new object.
-Alternatively, to create test data that is more customizable, you can attach and configure the “Custom Test Data Generator” component.
-These two test data generation components can be safely used side-by-side, although this may be confusing as the data from both with be aggregated and displayed in the RNSM.

 ## Styling the Runtime Network Stats Monitor

 The styling of the RNSM can be customized by dragging and dropping a USS stylesheet into the “Custom Style Sheet” field of the RNSM component.
 More information about USS is available at the following link: https://docs.unity3d.com/2021.2/Documentation/Manual/UIE-USS.html.